 SNACK: one-fourth cup almonds, soaked for 24 hours

-LUNCH: One cup white rice with one cup sprouted lentils, topped with sliced bell pepper and/or tomatoes if desired.
-Dress with a mixture of ketchup that does not contain high fructose corn syrup and mustard, or MSG-free soy sauce.
+LUNCH: One to two cups rice with one cup sprouted lentils, topped with sliced bell pepper and/or tomatoes if desired.
+Dress with a mixture of ketchup (that does not contain high fructose corn syrup) and mustard, or MSG-free soy sauce.

 SNACK: two medium apples, and 2 tablespoons pumpkin seeds soaked since previous evening

-DINNER: salad with at least two cups romaine lettuce, one grated carrot, 1/4 cup sunflower seeds soaked since previous evening, 1 cup steamed red potato or sweet potato chunks (if you are very hungry at night), other veggies added as desired (may include steamed broccoli or kale).
+DINNER: salad with at least two cups romaine lettuce, one grated carrot, 1-2 cups steamed red potato or sweet potato chunks, other veggies added as desired (may include steamed broccoli or kale).
 Dress with a mixture of 1/2 tablespoon each cold-pressed olive oil, balsamic vinegar, and apple cider vinegar with a dash of salt and pepper whipped in.

 If you want to splurge on store-bought salad dressing, I recommend you purchase organic so that the canola oil is guaranteed to be GMO-free.

 If you want some meat for dinner, have no more than four ounces of it with a large salad.
-Remove the sunflower seeds, and eat a half Brazil nut sometime during the day instead (to replace the selenium you’d lose by taking out the sunflower seeds).
+Eat a half Brazil nut or ¼ cup soaked sunflower seeds sometime during the day to get your selenium.

 Get creative.
 If you want hot cereal for breakfast, have a cup of cooked rolled oats (porridge) or quinoa with sliced banana and cinnamon, and eat the smoothie as a snack or for lunch.